sureshkvl/stormflash/README.md

 *Authentication*

-Current implementation of cloudflash in VCG does not require that each request will include the credntials of the user submiting the request.
+Current implementation of cloudflash in VCG/CPEs does not require that each request will include the credntials of the user submiting the request.
 Plan is to have OAuth scheme of authentication.